Kunstgewerbeschule Erfurt

 Is photography allowed?

-Photography is generally permitted, but visitors should be respectful of the site and check for any specific restrictions upon arrival.
+Photography is generally permitted, but it’s advisable to be respectful of the space and its surroundings.

 Are there guided tours?